 - Explore the fundamental scientific concepts underlying biotechnology and the relevant laboratory techniques that test those concepts.

-- Determine valid methods for integrating biotechnology into course curricula per applicable standards.
+- Providing effective methods/lesson plans that integrate multidisciplinary science into course curricula per applicable standards.

-- go home with over $ 60 in supplies
+- go home with over $ 60 in classroom supplies

 - earn 2.0 CEUs